-With a growing number of airports being extremely saturated, and the degree of saturation at those airports increasing, and many non-congested airports desiring connectivity to slot-coordinated destinations, it is imperative to ensure that the available capacity is allocated in such a way as to optimise and maximise its use.
-Furthermore, a very high and growing proportion of historic slots at the most congested airports can limit airline competition if capacity may not be freed up for new entrants to join the market.
+With a growing number of airports being extremely saturated, the level of saturation at these airports increasing, and many non-congested airports desiring connectivity to slot-coordinated destinations, it is imperative to allocate the available capacity in a manner that optimises and maximises its utilisation.
+Additionally, a significant and rising proportion of historic slots at the most congested airports may restrict airline competition if capacity cannot be liberated for new entrants to access the market.

-It is therefore essential that Europe's slot allocation rules allow airports to address their current capacity constraints and to prepare for the future - with a focus on boosting competition and delivering on the legitimate strategic objectives & needs of airports and their communities, so as to ensure that passengers and shippers are offered the best choice, optimum connectivity and service.
+Therefore, it is essential that Europe's slot allocation rules allow airports to address their current capacity constraints and prepare for the future, focusing on boosting competition and delivering on the legitimate strategic objectives and needs of airports and their communities.
+This will ensure that passengers and shippers are offered the best choice, optimum connectivity, and service.

-Desired Reforms
+5. Desired Reforms

-Definition of a slot
+5.1 Definition of a slot